Skip to content

 When will work on the project start?

-It is proposed to construct the project in stages.
-To allow the installation of higher safety barriers, the pathways connections on the eastern and western shores will be improved first.
-This work will start in 2025 and will allow access to be maintained on one bridge pathway while higher safety barriers are installed on the other pathway.
+We will be constructing the project in stages.
+To allow the installation of higher safety barriers on the bridge pathways, the pathways connections on the eastern and western shores will be improved first.

 If you or someone you know is experiencing distress, seek help and support from: